Skip to main content

 Step 2: Create Your Prover

-We suggest doing this through our frontend here.
+To create a prover, you need to call createProver(uint256 _stakerFeeBips) on the SuccinctStaking contract.
+We suggest doing this through our frontend.
 You can also interact with the contract directly using cast, Etherscan, or a similar tool.

+Use your hardware wallet to create the prover.
 By default, the wallet you use to create the prover will be the owner of the prover and also the delegated signer used to sign transactions on behalf of the prover.

 Step 3: Stake to Your Prover

 The next step is to stake to your prover.
 You can do this by calling the stake(address _prover, uint256 _amount) function on the SuccinctStaking contract.
+We also suggest doing this through our frontend.
+Similarly, you can also interact with the contract directly using cast, Etherscan, or a similar tool.

-Step 4: Calibrate the Prover
+Step 4: Run Your Prover

 • Bidding Price: This is the price per proving gas unit (PGU) that the prover will bid for.
-This determines the profit margin of the prover and it's competitiveness with the rest of the network.
+This determines the profit margin of the prover and its competitiveness with the rest of the network.

 • Expected Throughput: This is an estimate of the prover's proving throughput in PGUs per second.
 This is used to estimate whether a prover can complete a proof before its deadline.